raspberrypilearning/scratch-cat-goes-skiing/en/step_1.md

   <img src="images/skiing-final.png">
 </div>

-You can then make the game your own by adding obstacles, jumps, powerup or anything else you can think of!
+You can then make the game your own by adding obstacles, jumps, gates or anything else you can think of!

 ### What you will learn